bocchino/AppleCore/README.md

 to the screen.

-The nice thing about Virtual ][ is that it lets you treat OS X directories (with the proper mappings list) as DOS 3.3 disks.
+One nice thing about Virtual ][ is that it lets you treat OS X directories as DOS 3.3 disks.
 This makes it easy to transfer files between the Mac and the emulator.

 8\.
 The AppleCore Compiler (acc)
 -------------------------------